emerald/old-emerald/vmc/README.md

 while it is more liberal about both description _and_ type:
 `"([^\"]|\.)*"`.

+This is indeed rather liberal, so it is very easy to generate non-operational or malicious C code, as exemplified in some of the test-cases below.

 | Description | Patch |
 |-------------|-------|
 | [pos_state_name_tests.desc](tests/data/pos_state_name_tests.desc) | [pos_state_name_tests.patch](tests/data/pos_state_name_tests.patch) |